Confidence & beauty without boundaries! LBGTQIA+ friendly & Transgender safespace

 Shannon received her 100-hour 3D areola restoration certification from The University of Penn Medicine in Philadelphia and trained under world-renowned artist Mandy Sauler.
 She has received her advanced hyper-realistic nipple certification and was hand-selected out of hundreds of tattoo artists to be a "Sauler Selective Artist."

-She is Cincinnati's only trained 3D areola artist and takes great enjoyment in providing her breast patients with beautiful, hyper-realistic 3D areolas.
+She is Cincinnati's only independent artist trained to create hyper-realistic 3D areolas and takes great enjoyment in providing her breast patients with beautiful, long-lasting results.

 It's amazing how 3D areola tattooing gives the look of protrusion to a flat surface.